A Guide to Credit Card Grace Periods

 Can You Lose Your Credit Card’s Grace Period?

 It is possible to lose your credit card grace period if you don’t make on-time payments in full each month by the payment due date.
 If you lose your grace period, you’ll be charged interest on the remaining portion of your balance.
 In the new billing cycle, you’ll also owe interest on any new purchases on the day the transaction takes place.
-This can lead to you falling into a debt cycle, which isn’t easy to get out of (here’s what happens to credit card debt when you die).
+This can lead to you falling into a debt cycle, which isn’t easy to get out of.
+(It’s wise to educate yourself on what happens to credit card debt when you die, too.)

 Luckily, issuers usually restore grace periods once you’ve paid your outstanding balance and are back to making full on-time payments for a month or two.